TIGR Investors Have Opportunity to Lead UP Fintech Holding Limited Securities Fraud Lawsuit

-LOS ANGELES, July 31, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR).
+BENSALEM, Pa., Aug.
+4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR).

 Class Period: April 29, 2020 – May 16, 2023